yasirkula/UnityBezierSolution/.github/README.md

 - `PointIndexTuple GetNearestPointIndicesTo( float normalizedT )`

 Returns the indices of the two end points that are closest to *normalizedT*.
-The *PointIndexTuple* struct also holds a *t* value in range \[0,1\], which can be used to interpolate between the properties of the two end points at these indices.
+The *PointIndexTuple* struct also holds a *localT* value in range \[0,1\], which can be used to interpolate between the properties of the two end points at these indices.
+You can also call the `GetPoint()`, `GetTangent()`, `GetNormal()` and `GetExtraData()` functions of this struct and the returned values will be calculated as if the spline consisted of only these two end points.

 - `Vector3 FindNearestPointTo( Vector3 worldPos, out float normalizedT, float accuracy = 100f )`

 Finds the nearest point on the spline to any given point in 3D space.
 The normalizedT parameter is optional and it returns the parameter *t* corresponding to the resulting point.
 To find the nearest point, the spline is divided into "accuracy" points and the nearest point is selected.
 Thus, the result will not be 100% accurate but will be good enough for casual use-cases.

+- `Vector3 FindNearestPointToLine( Vector3 lineStart, Vector3 lineEnd, out Vector3 pointOnLine, out float normalizedT, float accuracy = 100f )`

+Finds the nearest point on the spline to the given line in 3D space.
+The pointOnLine and normalizedT parameters are optional.

 - `Vector3 MoveAlongSpline( ref float normalizedT, float deltaMovement, int accuracy = 3 )`